VertiSelector: Automatic Curriculum Learning for Wheeled Mobility on Vertically Challenging Terrain: Conclusions and Limitations

 This work introduces VS, an automatic curriculum learning framework that enhances sample efficiency and generalization of reinforcement learning for wheeled robot navigation on vertically challenging terrain.
 VS selectively samples training terrain based on the robot's evolving capabilities and learning potential to accelerate learning and facilitate robust navigation.
 The \texttt{VW-Chrono} simulator enables the generation of diverse and challenging terrain for training and testing.
 Simulation experiments demonstrate VS's superior performance compared to baseline methods, achieving a 23.08\% improvement in success rate.
 The real-world applicability of VS is validated through successful deployment on the physical V4W platform in both an indoor testbed and outdoor environment.

 One of the limitations of VS is its focus on a specific set of terrain geometry and vehicle configurations, which may limit its generalizability to more diverse off-road scenarios.
-Future work can focus on extending VS to incorporate varioius terrain semantics and vehicle types, as well as integrating with other learning paradigms such as imitation learning.
+Despite the effectiveness of \texttt{VW-Chrono}, sim2real gap still remains: the framework trains and evaluates using a simulated full-scale vehicle, while real-world validation employs a scaled RC car.
+This discrepancy in vehicle scale and dynamics may undermine the transferability of results to practical scenarios.
+And it is also important to note that real rocky terrain exhibits spatially varying friction and restitution properties.
+Future work can focus on extending VS to incorporate various terrain semantics and vehicle types, as well as integrating with other learning paradigms such as imitation learning.